Ross-Crozier Antarctic exploration voyage 1839-43

 6. Deacon, Margaret, Scientists and the Sea 1650-1900, a study of marine science, 1971

-15. Robertson, J., A few general remarks on the Antarctic continent, discovered by Captains Ross and Crozier, in: The Tasmanian journal of natural science, agriculture, statistics, &c, Vol. 2, no. 6, 1846, pp 41-55 (link or link)
+15. Robertson, J., A few general remarks on the Antarctic continent, discovered by Captains Ross and Crozier, in: The Tasmanian journal of natural science, agriculture, statistics, &c, Vol. 2, no. 6, 1846, pp 41-55 (read)

 16. Robertson, John, Letter to Sir James Clark Ross, Jun 15 1841, MS 1226/26;D